drug-design/course/docs/chapters/adme-properties.md

 #### Tubular Reabsorption

-All along the nephron tubule water molecules are reabsorbed, reducing the filtrate volume and thus increasing the solute concentration.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/tubular-reabsorption-2860a91e'><i class='fa fa-play' aria-hidden='true'></i></button>All along the nephron tubule water molecules are reabsorbed, reducing the filtrate volume and thus increasing the solute concentration.
 As a result, and mainly towards the end of the nephron in the distal tubule, the concentration gradient is in the direction of reabsorption into the blood.
 In this case, lipophilic, non-ionized substances that can penetrate the tubule membrane are passively diffused and reabsorbed by the blood.
 Many drugs are weak acids or bases and therefore the pH of the filtrate (pH range from 4.5 to 8.0) can greatly influence their extent of tubular reabsorption, as can be seen in the example below.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer